Ecclestone stars in convincing England win over SA

 South Africa limp to another defeat

-England made a fine start with the ball as Izzy Wong dismissed Lara Goodall with a beautiful in-swinging delivery that cleaned out middle stump in the first over of South Africa's reply.
+England made a fine start with the ball as Izzy Wong dismissed Lara Goodall with a beautiful inswinger that cleaned out middle stump in the first over of South Africa's reply.

-That brought Brits to the crease, playing in her first match of the tour in place of South Africa's captain for this tour Sune Luus, who fell ill on Sunday evening.
+That brought Brits to the crease, playing in her first match of the tour in place of South Africa's stand-in skipper Sune Luus, who fell ill on Sunday evening.

-The tourists were already without all-rounder Marizanne Kapp, who had to return home for personal reasons, and regular captain Dane van Niekerk, who missed the tour with an ankle injury, and those absentees were keenly felt.
+The tourists were already without all-rounder Marizanne Kapp, who had to return home for personal reasons, and regular captain Dane van Niekerk, who missed the tour with an ankle injury, and their absence was keenly felt.

-Brits' defiant 59 from 57 briefly threatened a successful chase but no South Africa batter could stay with her long enough to keep the run rate in check.
+Brits' defiant 59 from 57 balls briefly threatened a successful chase but no South Africa batter could stay with her long enough to keep the run rate in check.

 Opener Anneke Bosch became Kemp's first wicket in international cricket when she was stumped after some fantastic glovework by wicketkeeper Amy Jones.

-Ecclestone then took the key wicket Laura Wolvaardt for 13 to all but end their resistance, with Brits eventually holing out to Ecclestone in the deep for Kemp's second wicket as their innings ended in timid fashion.
+Ecclestone then took the key wicket Laura Wolvaardt for 13 to all but end South Africa's resistance, with Brits eventually holing out to Ecclestone in the deep for Kemp's second wicket as their innings ended in timid fashion.

 'There's a real buzz about the squad' - reaction

 Player of the series Sophie Ecclestone to BBC Sport: "When I come into bat I have one job - hit sixes!
 It came off tonight.
 I was glad to get some runs.
-I want Katherine Brunt's spot at seven when she retires so that's the aim long term.
+I want Katherine Brunt's spot at seven after she retires so that's the aim long term.

 "We are so excited for the Commonwealth Games.
 We have such a good squad now.
 There's a real buzz about the squad.
 Competing for a gold medal at home, it doesn't get much bigger than that."